 The Federal minimum hourly rate is $7.25 as of July 2009.
 Au pair minimum hourly compensation varies between $7.25 – $15.00 per hour depending on locality.

-The au pair stipend is calculated as the minimum wage multiplied by 45 hours per week less a 40% credit for room and board. it is important to note that the greater of the Federal, state or locality minimum wage must be used in these calculations.
+The au pair stipend is calculated as the applicable minimum wage multiplied by 45 hours per week less a 40% credit for room and board. it is important to note that the greater of the Federal, state or locality minimum wage must be used in these calculations.
 The minimum au pair stipend is $195.75 per week effective 7/24/2009 for a standard au pair based on Federal minimum wage.
+Many states and cities have greater minimum hourly wages and when applicable these must be paid.
 Au pairs may negotiate for a greater wage with the prospective host family.
 Some au pair programs offer unique types of au pairs (elite au pairs) and set different stipends (~$250 per week).
 You should contact your au pair local coordinator for details.